Code-Institute-Submissions/RubemJanoni-Project-PP5/README.md

 In summary, the design of our website pays homage to the rich culinary tradition of Italy, capturing the essence of the country and conveying it to our customers in a captivating and inspiring way.

+- The color palette was generated on [La MAMMA Pizza](https://coolors.co/)